kumar303/react-stub/README.md

 * If a component forgets to declare a required property on a stubbed sub-component, you'll also see a [PropTypes][prop-types] validation error.

-## Components that use other components
+## Make sure your app uses components correctly

 A good case for stubbed components is when you have one component that depends on another but you want to unit test each of them independently.
-Stubbing out the one you're not testing helps keep your test suite lean and fast.
+Stubbing out the one you're not testing helps you focus on the interface of the dependent component, which is typically its properties.
+This also helps keep your test suite lean and fast.

 Imagine you have an `App` component that relies on a `Login` component.
 If you want to test `App` in isolation, the first thing you need to do is